sherlockblaze/all_knowledge_review/README.md

-**RENAME!!!!**

 # All My Knowledge Review

 ***WARNING: My English is REALLY POOR!!***

+Here I'll review all my knowledge that i have got before and haven't got yet.
+It includes not only **Computer Science** but also **Mathematics**, **English**, **Physics** and so on.
-Not only about the computer science review I go before and not get yet, but also about math, english, physics and so on, everything I got before and not get yet, I'll review here.
-And it's a long-term battle, the content will be updated everyday.
+It will be a long-term battle, and the content will be updated everyday.
+I will:

-We will:
-+ **Review theoretical knowledge from Monday to Firday, and we will do some exercises or write code on weekends.
-If it is a basic subject, we will find some classic and difficult exercises to complete.**
++ **Review theoretical knowledge from Monday to Friday and do some exercises or write codes on weekends.
+Find some classic and difficult exercises to complete if it is a basic subject;**
-+ **Discuss some classic or excellent projects, such as an operating system, network protocols, Redis, Nginx and so on.**
++ **Discuss some classic or excellent projects, such as an Operating System, Network Protocols, Redis, Nginx and so on;**
-+ **Do our own actual combat projects, all here, from the beginning。**
++ **Practical drill.
+From the beginning.**

 **Let's GO!!!!**